ondras12345/AlarmClock/docs/manual.md

 controlled manually trough the [Serial CLI](#Serial-CLI) and the LCD GUI (home screen).

+If only one alarm is stopped (e.g. it times out), it disables ambient even though other alarms may be active.
+However, this shouldn't happen in normal use and thus will likely not be fixed.

 ## Lamp
 An output pin that can be used to control a lamp.
 It can be controlled from